MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-variables-teams.md

 For example, you can save a customer's name in a variable called `UserName`.
 The bot can then address the customer by name as the conversation continues.

-You can add and use variables in a bot's authoring canvas in Microsoft Teams, but you should review and refer to online portal version of this topic for more information: [Use variables](../authoring-variables.md)
+You can add and use variables in a bot's authoring canvas in Microsoft Teams, but you should review and refer to the web app version of this topic for more information: [Use variables](../authoring-variables.md)